lagdo/symfony-facades/README.md

 With this package, Symfony services can be called using facades, with static method syntax.

-It is a simpler alternative to passing services as parameters in the constructors of other classes.
+It is a simpler alternative to passing services as parameters in the constructors of other classes, or using lazy services.
 It will be especially interesting in the case when a class depends on many services, but calls each of them only occasionally.

 ## Installation